Sambruk/Open-Accounts-Payable/_posts/2016-09-04-xmlsie-anonymizer.md

 The tool accepts XMLSIE and returns a new XMLSIE where all potential sole traders (based on their organization number) will be removed and all references to them replaced by a new single anonymous supplier entry.

-A sole trader organization number is according to the logics of this tool defined by:
-`yyMMdd-nnnc`, where `yyMMdd` is a valid gregorian date and where `c` is the modulus 10 luhn checksum of the 9 preceding digits.

-Be aware that although it will catch all sole traders, it might also catch some false positives, i.e. organisations that are not sole traders might end up in this group and be anonymized.

 The supplier created by this tool will look like this:

 ```xml